The Two Types of Canadian Peace Bonds You Should Know About

 Section 810 Peace Bond (Statutory Peace Bond)

 The Peace Bond also includes a “no cash deposit” for a specified quantum.
-As an example, if the accused is placed on a $3,000 no-cash deposit recognizance, the accused does not have to pay this sum immediately; however, should they breach its terms, the State could seek compensation for this amount.
-It is thus a further incentive for the accused to abide by the conditions of the peace bond.
+For example, if the accused is placed on a $3,000 no-cash deposit recognizance, the accused does not have to pay this sum immediately; however, should they breach its terms, the State could seek compensation for this amount.
+Thus, it is a further incentive for the accused to abide by the conditions of the peace bond.

 The 810 Peace Bond variation is generally used in domestic disturbances where the Crown arranges to withdraw the criminal charges if the accused enters a Peace Bond agreement.
 Often, such arrangements are coupled with the accused’s obligation to manage their conduct via counselling.
 Typically, requirements linked to the Peace Bond include no alcohol consumption, therapy/counselling, and regular probation officer check-ins.